‘Never have I ever seen anything like this’: Kroger employees on front lines of pandemic

 Kroger and the United Food and Commercial Workers International Union are now asking the government to recognize grocery store employees as first responders.
 This would ensure they have access to protective gear, after healthcare workers, should they run out.

-A spokesperson for Krogers in Nashville said they have protective gear for employees right now, but it’s optional.
+A spokesperson for Kroger in Nashville said they have protective gear for employees right now, but it’s optional.

 “The glass barriers that they had put up before in front of the check lanes,” Swanson said, “I get people to stand back behind the glass petitions, but now we can’t hear each other so they usually end up stepping around the glass petition, so, that bothers me just a little bit, but ya know, but it’s not just major major like, ‘Oh my God!'”